giantswarm/docs/swarmdocs/content/guides/annotated-helloworld.md

 ## What you need

-In order to run applications on Giant Swrm, you need a Giant Swarm account.
+In order to run applications on Giant Swarm, you need a Giant Swarm account.
 If you don't have one yet, [request an invite](https://giantswarm.io/request-invite/) first.
 Please note that we currently have a waiting list.
 It may take a while before you get an invite.

 Besides that, you should be on a Linux (64 bit) or Mac OS machine and be a little bit comfortable with using the command line.